-- 6. Matches may be played in daylight or under floodlight.
+6. Matches may be played in daylight or under floodlight.
 Matches played at night may be played only at venues with floodlighting installations that ensure that the whole pitch is evenly lit according to FIFA specifications.
 An emergency independent power system shall also be available in each stadium which, in the event of a power failure, guarantees at least two-thirds of the FIFA-specified intensity of light for the whole pitch and ensures emergency lighting in the whole stadium.
-The FIFA Organising Committee is entitled to grant exceptions, which are final - 7.
-Weather and pitch conditions permitting, teams that are due to play a match in a stadium in which they have not previously played will be entitled to one training session in that stadium on either the day before the match or two days before the match in the case of double-header matches.
+The FIFA Organising Committee is entitled to grant exceptions, which are final.

+7. Weather and pitch conditions permitting, teams that are due to play a match in a stadium in which they have not previously played will be entitled to one 60-minute training session in that stadium on either the day before the match or two days before the match in the case of double-header matches.
+The teams that qualify for the play-off for third place or the final will be entitled to a 60-minute session in the stadium, even if they have already played a match in that stadium, subject to final approval by FIFA depending on weather conditions, pitch quality and other factors.
 Training times will be communicated by FIFA.
 In principle, a minimum of 45 minutes shall be set between the end of one team's training session and the start of the next team's training session.
-If the pitch is not in good condition or the training session would negatively affect the state of the pitch, FIFA may shorten or cancel the training session and direct the teams only to inspect the pitch wearing training shoes - 8.
-The teams will be entitled to warm up on the pitch before each match, conditions permitting.
+If the pitch is not in good condition or the training session would negatively affect the state of the pitch, FIFA may shorten or cancel the training session and direct the teams only to inspect the pitch wearing training shoes.
+8. The teams will be entitled to warm up on the pitch before each match, conditions permitting.
 In principle, such warm-up will be 30 minutes in length.
-If the pitch is not in good condition, or if warm-up sessions would negatively affect the state of the pitch for the match, or if the pitch is to be used for ceremonies related to the World Cup, FIFA may shorten or cancel the warm-up session. - 9.
-Smoking is not allowed in the technical area, in the vicinity of the field of play or within the competition areas such as the dressing rooms. - 10.
-The Organising Association shall provide training sites for the teams.
+If the pitch is not in good condition, or if warm-up sessions would negatively affect the state of the pitch for the match, or if the pitch is to be used for ceremonies related to the World Cup, FIFA may shorten or cancel the warm-up session.

+9. Smoking is not allowed in the technical area, in the vicinity of the field of play or within the competition areas such as the dressing rooms.

+10. The Organising Association shall provide training sites for the teams.
 In principle, each team shall have a dedicated training site.
 These training sites shall be in good condition and approved by FIFA at least ten days before the start of the final competition.
 They shall be situated near the team hotel and made available at least five days before the opening match until one day after the team's last match in the World Cup.
 Each training site shall be equipped with at least one dressing room with lockers, showers and toilets.
 The Organising Association shall provide support personnel and suitable training site equipment at all official training sites, including but not limited to cones and movable goals.